By using our website, you agree to our use of cookies (Visit our privacy policy).

 In other words, voice actors need to give the player the impression of existing in a unique world rather than simply playing a game.

-Some games focus on talent while cutting voice acting budgets by having actors cover multiple roles.
+Some development teams focus on talent while cutting voice acting budgets by having actors cover multiple roles.

-Voice actors need various skills depending on the role they’re playing.
-Many Skyrim characters essentially act as generic vendors or townspeople, mostly there for world-building rather than contributing a developed personality.
+Many characters act as generic vendors or townspeople, mostly there for world-building rather than contributing a developed personality.

 In these contexts, it may be enough for a voice actor to record a few simple lines to make them believable.

-When one actor is responsible for several character voices, production teams usually try to make sure each character is kept away from the others.
+When one actor is responsible for several characters, developers usually try to make sure each in-game character is kept away from the others.

-For example, if an actor portrays a blacksmith in one town, they should avoid recording lines for any other character that lives in the same town.
+If an actor portrays a blacksmith in one town, they should avoid recording lines for any other character in that town.

-On the other hand, major characters in big-budget video games often go through the same kinds of character arcs consumers are used to experiencing in movies and TV shows.
+On the other hand, major characters in big-budget video games often go through the same kinds of character development seen in movies and TV shows.

-Games can be tens of hours long, so the voice actors need to bring a distinct, memorable tone that fits the style of the game and matches the character they’re playing.
+Games can be dozens of hours long, so the voice actors need a distinct, memorable tone that fits the style of the game and matches the character they’re playing.

 Some games, such as Divinity: Original Sin II and Disco Elysium, rely on narrators to add life to the story and keep the player engaged.

-Cold reading, or performing a script while reading it for the first time, is a critical skill that many voice actors develop early in their careers.
+Cold reading, or performing a script while reading it for the first time, is a critical skill for any voice actor.

 In some cases, voice actors may be presented with lines out of order or out of their natural relation to other lines from the scene.

-The human voice is surprisingly frail, particularly for professional voice actors who make a living through their distinctive vocal styles.
+The human voice is surprisingly frail, particularly for voice actors who make a living through speaking.

-To stay in peak condition, voiceover artists need to warm up before sessions, avoid strenuous sounds like screams and whispers, and make sure to get enough rest both between takes and between acting jobs.
+To strengthen and maintain their voices, actors need to warm up before sessions, minimize straining sounds like screams and whispers, and get enough rest both between takes and between acting jobs.

-Self-care is critical for delivering strong performances under pressure and maintaining a good work-life balance, particularly during the COVID-19 pandemic.
+Self-care is critical for delivering strong performances under pressure and maintaining a good work-life balance.

-It’s important to avoid underestimating the role of mental health in professional performance, both in voice acting and in other fields.
+It’s important to recognize the role of mental health in professional performance, both in voice acting and in other fields.

-Vocal talent is critical for all forms of acting, but professional voice talent rely on their vocal skills to animate their characters.
+Vocal talent is critical for all forms of acting, but it’s particularly important for video game voice overs.

 Like any other form of acting, video game voice acting requires a unique set of skills that don’t always transfer from other areas.